Blackswan: 2015–2016: Return with Demonstrate, member changes, and reformation as BP Rania

 On May 26, it was revealed that the last three original members of the group (Di, T-ae and Xia) chose not to renew their contracts and left the group for a new label, Enter Hama.
-They announced their plans to redebut as "Ela8te", though these plans fell through.
+They announced their plans to redebut as "Ela8te", though these plans fell through when disbanded.

-On June 26, Rania performed at a Chinese event with three DR Music trainees: Jian, Jieun (a former member of LPG), and Crystal.
+On June 26, Rania performed at a Chinese event with three new DR Music trainees: Jian, Jieun (a former member of LPG), and Crystal.
 On August 15, 2016, Alex announced that she was the group's new leader.
 On October 25, they performed with two DR Music trainees (Ttabo and Hyeonji) at the 2016 Seoul ICARUS Drone International Film Festival.
 Two days later, DR Music stated that they would choose new Rania members out of the seven DR Music trainees.
 On December 23, 2016, DR Music revealed a teaser image for "BP Rania" ("Black Pearl" Rania, in reference to Alex's darker skin tone) and hinted a comeback as a seven-member group.
 On December 24, an image teaser for Hyeme and new member Jieun were revealed.
 On 25 December, Zi.U (formerly known as Seulji) and new member Yumin's teaser images were revealed.
 On December 26, DR Music revealed teaser images for Alex and new Chinese member Ttabo.
 It was reported that former member Saem rejoined the group two years after her departure in late 2014, and changed her stage name to Yina.
 On December 27, DR Music revealed the last teaser image for Saem, confirming that she had re-joined the group.
 The single "Start a Fire" was released on December 30, 2016, along with their fourth EP of the same name.
 DR Music said "Through Spanish company INGENIOmedia, the song will be available in more than 60 countries around the world."